-Biological Agents in the Health and Social Care Sector
+Biological Agents in Health and Social Care

 - intentional, as a result of working with the biological agent itself, such as in a microbiology laboratory; or